curliq/bot-varush/README.md

 ###### Mention worthy
 - @Bohnenkrautsaft#4768 - Assisted with Battlerite's API integration and deployment.
-- @Moxian#8121 - Idea for dynamic Streaming role.
+- @Moxian#8121 - Idea & specs for dynamic Streaming role.
+- @MTJ#9949 - Idea & specs for the rank command.